-The FGTB Early Career Committee aims to foster the development of trainees and early career professionals in the field of functional genomics and translational biology, including research scientists and clinicians.
+The Functional Genomics and Translational Biology (FGTB) Early Career Committee aims to foster the development of trainees and early career professionals in the field of functional genomics and translational biology, including research scientists and clinicians.
 Our goal is to promote and encourage trainees and early career individuals to participate in council activities and to provide information to those members of our council.

 Members of the FGTB Early Career Committee play an intergral role in furthering the mission of the FGTB Council by planning early career sessions, delveloping a mentoring program and fostering collaboration via the FGTB Council Group on the AHA Professional Online Network (PON).

 Full Early Career Committee Listing

 To involve trainees / postdoctoral students / recently trained individuals in FGTB council activities.
 To expand the diversity of the council.
 To identify early career council members from diverse backgrounds to participate in other Council committees.

 |The Committee shall be comprised of one or more advisors, including the Immediate Past Chair of the Council and an active senior participant in the FGTB Council., and up to 9 members, one of whom will be Chair.
 The Chair will be selected by Council leadership.|

 |Council Chair and Leadership Committee|

 |Members shall be chosen using an application process, facilitated by the Early Career committee.
 The finalists of the previous year’s Young Investigator Award competition will be invited to apply.|